 Over the past several years insurance companies have faced increased product commoditization due to ubiquitous online presence, more sophisticated aggregators and the increased availability of insurance products.
 They are faced with the challenge of driving growth while managing their risk profiles to be less capital-intensive.
-In a more digital market, the likes of Oscar, Lemonade and other new D2C market entrants are raising consumer expectations, spurring companies to develop more experience-led strategies to drive engagement and value.
+In a market with heightened expectations for digital experiences – which the COVID-19 pandemic raised even more – the likes of Oscar, Lemonade and other new DTC market entrants are raising consumer expectations, spurring companies to develop more experience-led strategies to drive engagement and value.
 Then there’s other players like American Express and Chase making their play.

 Where should insurers look to drive growth?

 Against this backdrop, Life, Health and P&C insurers are turning to new services to drive growth and engagement.
 Services create more compelling and differentiated solutions that focus on customer needs, going above and beyond basic insurance coverages.
 This enables insurers to identify new streams of less capital-intensive revenue and increase demand for existing products – especially in a category that has historically struggled to drive engagement at moments outside of the core product moments (e.g., purchase, premium payment and claim).

 Based on our extensive experience and research within the industry, integrating a services strategy also translates into impactful business outcomes for insurers globally – from initial purchase intent to long-term customer retention.
 The results speak for themselves:

 - Customers were twice as interested in an insurance product when sold with relevant services (Source: Prophet Insurer Research)

 - The presence of services impacts broker interest with three-quarters of brokers stating that services are critical to their choice of provider when recommending to clients (Source: Prophet Insurer Research)

 - Insurers who offer three or more services on top of the core product see NPS increases between 20-40 points.